MacArthur Foundation: MacArthur Fellowship

 The MacArthur Fellowship is an award issued by the MacArthur Foundation each year, to typically 20 to 30 citizens or residents of the United States, of any age and working in any field, who "show exceptional merit and promise for continued and enhanced creative work".
 The program was initiated in 1981.
 According to the foundation, the fellowship is not a reward for past accomplishment, but an investment in a person's originality and potential.
 As of 2015, MacArthur Fellows receive $625,000 each, which is paid out in quarterly installments over five years.
-The Chicago Foundation for Women was one of the nonprofit organizations to receive a US$1 million four-year grant in 2017.
 No one can apply for the program, and, generally, no one knows whether they are being considered as a candidate.
 Nominators, serving confidentially, anonymously and for a limited time, are invited to recommend potential Fellows.
 Candidates are reviewed by a selection committee whose members also serve confidentially, anonymously and for a limited time.
 Ultimately, the selection committee makes recommendations to the foundation's board of directors for final approval.